gshanemiller/reinvent/doc/packet_design.md

 * A combination of above, for example, [IPV4 addresses in UDPRoute::convertSrcIp](https://github.com/rodgarrison/reinvent/blob/main/src/reinvent/dpdk/reinvent_dpdk_udproute.h#L228)

 Programmers **do not** need to prepare the application payload in a defined endianess or byte order if it's guaranteed that senders and receivers are binary compatible.
+Serious consideration of payload encoding might include Protobuf, Cap'n Proto, XML, or JSON.

 # Creating a UDP Packet and Transmitting it
 [For a buildable example demonstrating UDP RX/TX see](https://github.com/rodgarrison/reinvent/blob/main/integration_tests/reinvent_dpdk_udp/reinvent_dpdk_udp_integration_test.cpp#L102) in the function `clientMainLoop`.